01756 748140

 Read more ...

-Filming for Series 2 of All Creatures Great and Small
+Being a filming location for All Creatures Great and Small

 One of this year's highlights was being asked to host some filming for the second series of "All Creatures Great and Small".
 Having loved watching the first series last Autumn, we were thrilled to be a small part of the production jigsaw this year.